 I see in the news that many people have come into Canada without going through an official border crossing.
 What happened to them?

-People who enter Canada without going through a regular border post are generally (with some exceptions) allowed to claim asylum as soon as they are on Canadian soil.
+People who enter Canada without going through a regular border post are generally (with some important exceptions, such as having already made a refugee claim in the United States ) allowed to claim asylum as soon as they are on Canadian soil.

 If the police picked them up after they crossed ….

 If the police or border agents picked them up after they crossed the border into Canada, they immediately told the agents that they were in danger in their country of citizenship and wanted to make a refugee claim.
 They were then arrested, sometimes questioned about who helped them cross the border, and then brought to a border office.

 At the border office, they were interviewed by a border agent to see if they were eligible to make a refugee claim.
 They also had to fill out several forms asking a lot of personal details.
 They should have access to an interpreter if they need one.
 This process can take several hours.